tadesouaiaia/bridgePRS-website/docs/guide_pipeline.md

 Stage 1 and Stage 2 analyses.
 The final BridgePRS model is a weighted sum of models M1, M2 and M3.

-Model M1 reflects the belief that the target population GWAS is only informative in conjugtion with the base population GWAS.
+Stage 2 only model (M1) reflects the belief that the target population GWAS is only informative in conjugtion with the base population GWAS.

-Model M2 reflects the belief that the target population GWAS is informative and the base population GWAS gives no addition information.
+Stage 1 only model (M2) reflects the belief that the target population GWAS is informative and the base population GWAS gives no addition information.

-Model M3 reflects the belief both the base and target population GWAS contribute independent information.
+Stage 1 and stage 2 models (M3) reflects the belief both the base and target population GWAS contribute independent information.

 Since apriori we do not know which of the three scenarios corresponding to models M1, M2 and M3 are true, BridgePRS weights